-I am honored to have been selected by my colleagues to serve as the Ranking Member, the lead Democratic member, of the Aviation Subcommittee.
+I am honored to have been selected by my colleagues to serve as Chair of the Aviation Subcommittee.
 The Subcommittee’s oversight work is critical to jobs and the economy in Washington state and the Second District.
 The Pacific Northwest is the aerospace capital of the world, and I am committed to ensuring the United States invests in our aviation future.
 Aviation manufacturing and maintenance are powerful economic engines, and mean jobs in Northwest Washington.
 I will continue to support the growth and safety of our country’s aviation industry.

 Roads, Bridges, Highways and Transit

 Introduced the Transportation Investment Generating Economic Recovery for Cities Underfunded Because of Size (TIGER CUBS) Act of 2017 to set-aside 20 percent of the federal funds for smaller and medium-sized cities made available through the TIGER grant program (now known as the BUILD program).
 This bill would allow cities like Oak Harbor, Mountlake Terrace, Sedro-Woolley and Lynden to compete for federal transportation funding on a level playing field.

 Secured a $43.2 million Department of Transportation grant for Community Transit’s Swift Green Line.
 This expanded service will provide 10-minute bus route between Paine Field and Canyon Park in Bothell.